 Alejo González López Ledesma is a postdoctoral fellow at Argentina´s National Scientific Research Council and a Researcher and Professor at Universidad Pedagógica Nacional.
 He holds a Bachelor’s degree in Argentinean and Latin American Literature (UBA) and a Master´s degree in Educational Technology (UBA).
 In 2020 he obtained his PhD in Educational Science (UBA) with an ethnographic study on digital technologies appropriations carried out by Language and Literature secondary school teachers and students of the Metropolitan area of Buenos Aires.
 His research interests include Language and Literature teaching practices, school culture, media education and critical digital literacies.

-Patricia Ferrante is completing her doctoral studies at FLACSO Argentina.
-She holds a Master´s Degree in International Relations (FLACSO/UDESA/Universidad de Barcelona) and a degree in Political Science (UBA).
+Patricia Ferrante holds a Ph.D in Social Sciences from FLACSO Argentina, a Masters Degree in International Relations (FLACSO/UDESA/Universidad de Barcelona) and a degree in Political Science (UBA).
 She is the coordinator of the digital education unit at the Universidad Pedagógica Nacional (UNIPE) and a researcher at the Culture & Communication Area at FLACSO Argentina.
-Her current research focuses on uses of digital resources for teaching, P2P culture and youth digital cultures.
+Her current research focuses on uses of digital media in education, P2P culture and youth digital cultures.